Joel Baylon

-Joel Zamudio Baylon (born January 29, 1954) is a Filipino prelate of the Roman Catholic Church who has served as the bishop of Legazpi since 2009.
-Prior to this, he was the bishop of Masbate from 1998 to 2009.
+Joel Zamudio Baylon (born January 29, 1954) is a Filipino prelate of the Roman Catholic Church.
+He has been Bishop of Legazpi since 2009.
+Before this, he was Bishop of Masbate from 1998 to 2009.

 Early life and education

 Baylon was born on January 29, 1954, in Milaor, Camarines Sur, which was then part of the Prelature of Libmanan.

 He completed his elementary education at St. Peter's Academy in Polangui, Albay, from 1959 to 1965.
 For secondary education, he attended St. Gregory the Great Seminary in Tabaco, Albay, graduating in 1970.
-His college years were spent at Vianney Hall, a formation residence in the Cathedral Rectory of Legazpi City, from 1970 to 1975.
+His college years were spent at Vianney Hall, a formation residence in the cathedral rectory of Legazpi City, from 1970 to 1975.
 He continued his studies at Divine Word College in Legazpi City before entering theological formation at the Tahanan ng Mabuting Pastol in Tagaytay City.
-Between 1975 and 1979, he studied at Divine Word Seminary in Tagaytay.
+From 1975 to 1979 he studied at Divine Word Seminary in Tagaytay.

-Baylon later pursued further studies in the United States at Duquesne University in Pittsburgh and the University of California, Berkeley, earning a master's degree in Formative Spirituality between 1983 and 1985.
+Baylon later pursued further studies in the United States at Duquesne University in Pittsburgh and the University of California, Berkeley, earning a master's degree in formative spirituality from 1983 to 1985.

 Priesthood

 Baylon was ordained a priest on October 8, 1978, for the Diocese of Legazpi.
-He then served in various capacities, including as a professor and spiritual director at the Minor Seminary of Legazpi, spiritual director at the Holy Rosary Seminary in Naga City, and assistant secretary of the Catholic Bishops' Conference of the Philippines (CBCP).
-He also served as the local attaché of the Apostolic Nunciature in Manila.
+He then served in various capacities, including as a professor and spiritual director at the Minor Seminary of Legazpi, spiritual director at Holy Rosary Seminary in Naga City, and assistant secretary of the Catholic Bishops' Conference of the Philippines (CBCP).
+He was also the local attaché of the apostolic nunciature in Manila.
 On June 24, 1994, he received the title of Monsignor.

 In 1995, he became the parish priest of St. Vincent Ferrer Parish in Bigaa, Legazpi City.
-That same year, he was also appointed Diocesan Family Life Commission Director and later became the director of the Bethlehem Inter-Diocesan Pastoral Center in Bacacay, Albay.
-Additionally, he served as chairman of the Diocesan BEC Commission for the Diocese of Legazpi.
+The same year, he was also appointed Diocesan Family Life Commission director and later became director of the Bethlehem Inter-Diocesan Pastoral Center in Bacacay, Albay.
+Additionally, he was chairman of the Diocesan BEC Commission for the Diocese of Legazpi.

 Episcopal ministry

 Bishop of Masbate

-On February 14, 1998, Pope John Paul II appointed Baylon as the bishop of Masbate.
-He was consecrated on March 25, 1998, at the Saint Gregory the Great Cathedral Parish in Legazpi City.
+On February 14, 1998, Pope John Paul II appointed Baylon as Bishop of Masbate.
+He was consecrated as a bishop on March 25, 1998, at the Saint Gregory the Great Cathedral Parish in Legazpi City.

 Bishop of Legazpi

-On October 1, 2009, Pope Benedict XVI appointed Baylon as the bishop of Legazpi, succeeding Bishop Nestor C. Cariño.
+On October 1, 2009, Pope Benedict XVI appointed Baylon as Bishop of Legazpi, succeeding Bishop Nestor Cariño.
 He was installed on December 14, 2009.

 Within the Catholic Bishops' Conference of the Philippines, he was the chairman of the Episcopal Commission on Youth from 2007 to 2013.
-He has also served as chairman of the Episcopal Commission on Prison Pastoral Care from 2017 to 2023.
-As chairman he has actively promoted the humane treatment of persons deprived of liberty (PDLs) and urged the Church to support their rehabilitation and reintegration into society.
+He was also chairman of the Episcopal Commission on Prison Pastoral Care from 2017 to 2023.
+As chairman he has actively promoted the humane treatment of people deprived of liberty (PDLs) and urged the church to support their rehabilitation and reintegration into society.